Amsterdamsche Droogdok Maatschappij: Forced merger with NDSM

-In early 1978 shipyard NDSM of 3,000 employees was in very serious trouble.
+In early 1978 the other major Amsterdam shipyard NDSM of 3,000 employees was in very serious trouble.
 The government and Rijn-Schelde-Verolme, the very large shipyard and holding which owned NDSM then thought of a plan to merge the repair activities of NDSM and ADM in a new company.
 ADM had already reorganized, and did not like this idea for merger with a weaker partner.
 By March 1978, the merger of the repair activities of both companies, and the end of shipbuilding at NDSM was government policy.
 The board of ADM had not been consulted about the merger idea.
 Worse, it had not even received an official message.

 When ADM was consulted, a plan to create a new company on the grounds of NDSM was made.
 ADM demanded that all her staff would be employed by the new company, that the terrains owned by ADM would not become part of the new company, and that the government paid an unspecified subsidy.
 On 27 September 1978 there was a final agreement to merge the repair activities in a new company ADM BV under direction of ADM.
 The government participated for 14 million, and gave 25 million to cover initial losses.
 A small shipyard for shipbuilding (Nederlandse Scheepsbouw Maatschappij BV) was also set up, and would also be managed by ADM.
-The grounds of ADM remained with ADM holding, which also had a 53% share in ADM BV.